 Live Casino Banking 101

 In order to play with real money at a live online casino (or any online gambling operator for that matter), you will need to fund your casino account first, and this may be done using any one of a number of methods.
-Of course credit cards are the most commonly offered deposit (and withdrawal) option but a number of others are also available.
-Most notable are the plethora of ‘virtual wallets’ or online payment processing services that have sprung up over the last decade, lead by PayPal.

 These services allow users to transact with online merchants without having to provide credit card or banking details.
 You simply fund your ‘virtual wallet’ account and then use it for all of your online payments.
 Typically opening an account with one of these services is free, fast and allows for instant payments to be made at accepting merchants once the account is set up.
-Many casinos offer additional deposit bonuses to player using certain virtual wallet services – it pays to check the ‘banking’ sections of their websites for details.

 Visa and Mastercard